mendix/docs/content/en/docs/appstore/modules/business-events.md

 ### 1.2 Pre-Requisites

-To use the Mendix Business Events module, you will need the following:
+To use Mendix Business Events, you will need the following:

+* The Mendix Business Events Module in the Mendix Marketplace
 * Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above
 * At least two Mendix apps: one that publishes the business events and makes them available, and one that subscribes to the business events (you can have as many publishing and consuming apps as you require)
 * An [event broker](#event-broker), either a licensed [Mendix Event Broker] or your own event broker cluster for local deployments, or the [local testing](#local-testing) broker (see [Deployment](#deployment))